 There are ever-increasing demands on authors/researchers from both local and national authorities not only to publish widely but to do so in “reputable” journals.
 Indeed, in many countries this is even a requirement before a PhD is awarded.
 This obligation is often glossed by the need for journals to be indexed in such internationally recognized lists as the ISI.

 Editors of journals are only too aware of this “pressure to publish” and it is for this scenario that I offer some personal advice based on my experience of dealing with submissions.
 Today I want to concentrate on adequate targeting of your work for publication.
-Specifically, I focus on two aspects which increase your chances of getting published: selecting . . . → Read More: Publishing your work in an academic journal – three do’s and a don’t
+Specifically, I focus on two aspects which increase your chances of getting published: selecting your topic and target . . . → Read More: Publishing your work in an academic journal – three do’s and a don’t

 Bilingualism: Language and Cognition (BLC) is the international peer-reviewed journal focusing on bilingualism from a cognitive science perspective.
 Cambridge Journals are delighted to offer you free online access to the editors’ pick of recent influential articles from BLC.
 To access these articles, click on the titles below…

 Innovative constructions in Dutch Turkish: An assessment of ongoing contact-induced change – A. Seza Doğruöz and Ad Backus

 Dominant-language replacement: The case of international adoptees – Kenneth Hyltenstam et al.

 Bilingual first-language development: Dominant language takeover, threatened minority language take-up – Virginia C. Mueller Gathercole and Enlli Môn Thomas

 Past tense grammaticality judgment and production in non-native and stressed native English speakers – Janet L. McDonald and Cristine C. Roussel

 Ambiguous words are harder to learn . . . → Read More: The best of Bilingualism: Read the journal editors’ pick of key articles for FREE